samanta-amit/Megatron-DeepSpeed/ALCF/README.md

 !
 Using /home/foremans/miniconda3/envs/q4-drop/bin/deepspeed
 /home/foremans/miniconda3/envs/q4-drop/bin/ds_report:4: DeprecationWarning: pkg_resources is deprecated as an API.
 See https://setuptools.pypa.io/en/latest/pkg_resources.html
   __import__('pkg_resources').require('deepspeed==0.12.3+6ea44d02')
-/home/foremans/miniconda3/envs/q4-drop/lib/python3.9/site-packages/torchvision/io/image.py:13: UserWarning: Failed to load image Python extension: ''If you don't plan on using image function ality from `torchvision.io`, you can ignore this warning.
+/home/foremans/miniconda3/envs/q4-drop/lib/python3.9/site-packages/torchvision/io/image.py:13: UserWarning: Failed to load image Python extension: ''If you dont plan on using image function ality from `torchvision.io`, you can ignore this warning.
 Otherwise, there might be something wrong with your environment.
 Did you have `libjpeg` or `libpng` installed before building `torch vision` from source? warn(